hadolint/hadolint/README.md

 [release page][].
 However, if it doesn't work for you, please fall back to Docker, `brew` or source installation.

-If you are on OSX you can use [brew](http://brew.sh/) to install hadolint.
+If you are on OSX you can use [brew](https://brew.sh/) to install `hadolint`.

 ```bash
 brew install hadolint
 ```

-As shwon before, hadolint ia available as a docker container:
+As shown before, `hadolint` is available as a Docker container:

 ```bash
 docker pull hadolint/hadolint
 ```

-If you need a docker container with shell access, use the debian variant of the docker image:
+If you need a Docker container with shell access, use the Debian variant of the Docker image:

 ```bash
 docker pull hadolint/hadolint:latest-debian